wizard-whitebeard/administrate/README.md

 ### Warning:

-Administrate is still pre-1.0, and there may be occasional breaking changes to the API.
+Administrate is still pre-1.0, and there may be occasional breaking changes to therterte API.
 Check the [release notes] for important updates.

 [release notes]: https://github.com/thoughtbot/administrate/releases